 Eco-friendly Practices: Installing high-efficiency toilets and reducing the use of chemical cleaners helps keep systems running smoothly for longer intervals, thus saving money in the long term.

-Garbage disposals may seem convenient in your kitchen, but they could potentially harm your septic system.
+The garbage disposal may seem convenient in your kitchen, but it could potentially harm your septic system.
 The solids produced by these units increase sludge levels within the tank, which might lead to clogs or backups.

 This simple switch not only promotes healthier conditions for your private septic system but also extends intervals between pumpings significantly.